bitovi/hatchify/doc/react/model.md

 ### useAll

-A hook used to fetch all records.
+`useAll` is a hook used to fetch all records.
 This takes no arguments, and returns a tuple that includes the returned data, and the status of the request.

 ```ts